Finding My Alonetude

 These are ordinary activities that create conditions, beyond any elaborate intervention, for awareness.
 They are the practical application of what I am calling the discipline of arrival, which is the practice of landing fully in a moment without any next thing pressing against the edge of the current thing.

-Porges (2011) emphasises that physiological regulation is biological and experiential, shaping how individuals engage with the world, relationships, and perceived risk.
+Porges (2011) emphasizes that the body’s ability to find calm is biological and experiential, shaping how individuals engage with the world, relationships, and perceived risk.
 If I want to experience the world differently, I must shift my physiological state.
 This cannot be accomplished through willpower alone.
 It requires environmental conditions that communicate safety to my nervous system.
 It requires time.
 It requires patience with a body that has forgotten what rest feels like.

 Title: White Ford Bronco